 About Commissioner Clay-Flores

-Becky’s life has always been one of service.
+The commissioner’s life has always been one of service.
 Her mother is from Mexico and would often take her children there, not only to see family, but to do community service.
-While Becky’s mom was out visiting the sick, Becky and her two older brothers would be playing on the dirt roads with the neighborhood children.
+While her mom was out visiting the sick, she and her two older brothers would be playing on the dirt roads with the neighborhood children.
 This is how they learned Spanish.
 They made friends with the kids and helped them with things they needed.
-These experiences taught Becky to understand serving and social justice as a responsibility and lifelong commitment.
+These experiences taught the commissioner to understand serving and social justice as a responsibility and lifelong commitment.

-Becky has worked for the City of San Antonio for the past five years in the Mayor’s Office and health department.
-She hopes to continue serving her beloved San Antonio community through being your next Bexar County Commissioner for Precinct 1.
+She has worked for the City of San Antonio for the past five years in the Mayor’s Office and health department.
+She will continue serving her beloved Bexar County community as your County Commissioner for Precinct 1.